andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 }
 ```

 Now let's create another function for validating **percentages**, which must be any rational number with a `%` appended to it.
-We can easily test if a value is a rational number with the help of Sass [`type-of()`], which we will wrap in a new function called `is-number()` for easier reading.
+We can easily test if a value is a rational number with the help of Sass [`type-of()`], which we will wrap in a new function called `is-number()`.

 ```scss
 @function is-number($value) {